Champadanga

-Champadanga is a town in Tarakeswar CD Block in Chandannagore subdivision of Hooghly district in the Indian state of West Bengal.
+Champadanga is a Town in Tarakeswar CD Block in Chandannagore subdivision of Hooghly district in the Indian state of West Bengal.

 Geography

 Champadanga is located at 22.83°N 87.96°E. The village situated on the bank of Damodar River.

 Demographics

-As per 2011 Census of India Champadanga had a total population of 12,518 of which 6,343 (51%) were males and 6,175 (49%) were females.
+As per 2011 Census of India Champadanga had a total population of 12,518 of which 6,343 (51%) were males and 6,175 (49%) females.
 Population below 6 years was 1,167.
 The total number of literates in Champadanga was 9,386 (82.69% of the population over 6 years).

 Economics

 This is a rich agricultural area with several cold storages.
 Champadanga is widely known for its architectural buildings as well.
 Some of the prominent business figures of this area are Ram Dinesh Poddar, Sudhir Poddar and bros. and The Shaw Family.
 Their businesses are attached with Real Estate, Transport, Clothing, Spices and Oil.

 Education

 There is a college named Rabindra Mahavidyalaya at Champadanga.
-Apart from that there is a public High School named, Champadanga High School along with a government primary school named, Middeypara Primary School.
+Apart from that there is a public High School named, Champadanga High School,Bijay Krishna Uchcha Balika Vidyalay(Girls High School) along with a government primary school named, Middeypara Primary School.

+This place is especially known for its art and culture.Here some special personalities are Pradip Pradhan (Artist),Biswanath Garai (Writer),Late Bijay Chakraborty (Artist),Late Gauranga Pal (Dramatist),Nitai Konar (Writer,Dramatist),Janajit Chakraborty (Writer, Artist).